 - For starters, you’ll need a good grow light.
 Your grow light is what replaces the natural sunlight that plants need to grow and thrive.
 Without a light, growing weed indoors is virtually impossible.

-- If you don’t have a closet or entire room you can dedicate to growing weed indoors, a grow tent is an option worth considering.
+- If you don’t have a closet or entire room that you can dedicate to growing weed indoors, a grow tent is another great option for growing indoor cannabis.

 Choosing the best area in your house for your indoor grow is a crucial part of the process.
-Basically, this can be anywhere that can be sealed from outside light and is dry and cool.
-Here are the most common cultivation areas indoor growers choose:
+Basically, this can be anywhere dry and cool that can be sealed from outside light.
+Here are the most common cultivation areas indoor cannabis growers choose:

-Grow tents are another popular option when it comes to .
+Grow tents are another popular option when it comes to growing cannabis indoors.
 These are made especially for indoor setups, keeping both light and cannabis smell trapped inside.
-Grow tents also have reflective material on the inside, allowing light to reach all areas of all your plants.
+Cannabis grow tents also have reflective material on the inside, allowing light to reach all areas of all your plants.
 Grow tents also come equipped with openings for electric cables, as well as vent openings at both the bottom and the top which allow air to circulate freely.

 - Grow Room

 If you want to go big right off the bat, you could consider dedicating an entire room to your indoor grow.
-Spare bedrooms and basements are popular areas for indoor grows.
+Spare bedrooms and basements are popular areas for growing weed indoors.
 Keep in mind that if you choose to set up in an entire grow room, it’s going to be the most expensive option and will require the most maintenance.

 Note: The bigger the pot size, the bigger your marijuana plant will be.
 Overall yields will vary depending on pot size, genetics, care of your plants, size of your grow space and lighting.

 Choosing The Best Strain To Grow Indoors